alitiq/alitiq-doc/docs/index.md

 Weather is our profession but not our business.
 Eitherways weather data is a basis for our enhanced forecasts.
 So we make available any kind of weather information via out Weather API.

 - **Weather Forecast**: Obtain weather forecasts for individual locations from several leading national weather services.
-- **Weather Observations**: Access a global network of weather observations.
+- **Weather Observations**: Access a global network of weather observations ranging from remote sesnsing (radar, satellite) to point observations

 The endpoint for this service is `api.alitiq.com/weather`